mym0404/react-native-kakao/README.md

 React Native Kakao is built with four key principles in mind;

+- ❤️ **No version conflicts**
+  - managed and consistent versions of native SDKs ensure there are no version conflicts.
 - 👁 **Well typed**
   - first class support for Typescript included
 - 📄 **Well documented**